wpswings/woo-gift-cards-lite/readme.txt

 Gift cards for WooCommerce help merchants to create,  manage and sell digital gift cards on their WooCommerce store.
 With the WordPress Gift cards plugin, the admin can customize gift card templates, send Gift Card coupon codes as QRCode/BARCode, create reusable gift cards, and send balance notifications to the customers.

 > Note:  Get [**Gift Cards for WooCommerce Pro**](https://wpswings.com/product/gift-cards-for-woocommerce-pro?utm_source=wpswings-giftcards-pro&utm_medium=giftcards-org-page&utm_campaign=giftcards-pro)

+**See what Cast Iron Chef Chop House & Oyster Bar is saying about WooCommerce Gift Card Plugin:**
+>My business took a drastic leap in almost every aspect.
+This gift card plugin is very well bundled with so many features.
+I’m highly satisfied with their plugin design and its ease of use.
+Their suggestions on various customizations requests gave a great boost to the way we use gift cards for extending our out-reach to our customers. [**See Gift Card Case Study**](https://wpswings.com/case-studies/cast-iron-chef/?utm_source=wpswings-giftcards-case-study&utm_medium=giftcards-org-page&utm_campaign=giftcards-case-study)

 == DOCUMENTATION OF PREMIUM VERSION ==